WhyHelloThare/SENG300_group_a1/README.md

 Group with Jacky, Masroor, and Evan

 To run program:
-Run Main with 2 arguments, first argument is file directory to look in, second argument is Java type to look for. eg. `Main testFiles int`
+Run Main with 2 arguments, first argument is file directory to look in, second argument is Java type. eg. `Main testFiles int`